dotnet/diagnostics/documentation/debugging-coredump.md

 If the `--host-only` option is not found, update dotnet-symbol to the latest with the above step.

-If your project/program binaries are not on the machine the core dump is being loaded on, copy all them to temporary directory also.
+If your project/program binaries are not on the machine the core dump is being loaded on, copy them to a temporary directory.
+You can use the lldb/SOS command `setsymbolserver -directory <temp-dir>` to add this directory to the search path.

 ### Install lldb ###